Clint-Portfolio/Elons-bad-monetary-advice/README.md

 ### 3) Create twitter bot to read and ""Invest"" bitcoin

 - [ ] Get familiar with the Twitter API
+    -> *Current step*: The application process for the Twitter API has been started

 - [ ] Get familiar with an exchange API to request the bitcoin value